The person at the center of this case

 Start here

-On May 17, 2025, the body of an unidentified White male was discovered in the Chattahoochee River in Lithia Springs, Georgia, fully clothed in layered garments with distinctive modifications including zip-tied shoelaces on his Converse sneakers.
-The victim had multiple tattoos across his body, missing three upper front teeth, and possibly long hair or substantial facial hair, but his identity remains unknown.
-The Douglas County Sheriff's Office is seeking public assistance to identify this John Doe and determine the circumstances surrounding his death.
+On May 17, 2025, the body of an unidentified White male was recovered from the Chattahoochee River in Lithia Springs, Georgia, fully clothed in layered garments with distinctive modifications including zip-tied shoelaces on his Converse sneakers.
+The victim had numerous tattoos across his body, missing upper front teeth, and possibly long hair or substantial facial hair, but his identity remains unknown.
+The Douglas County Sheriff's Office is seeking public assistance to identify this John Doe and determine the circumstances of his death.

 Try asking